1. FC Magdeburg: Since 2000

-2016–present
+2014–present

 Having qualified for the DFB-Pokal and finished second in the league, the club set their eyes firmly on finishing first in the new season, with promotion to the 3.
 Liga as the eventual goal.
 To that end, a number of experienced players were signed, such as Silvio Bankert, Marcel Schlosser and Jan Glinker, in order to increase quality in the squad.
 Magdeburg won the Regionalliga Nordost and thereby earned the right to take part in the promotion round to the 3.
 Liga.
 They faced Kickers Offenbach, winners of Regionalliga Südwest.
 Magdeburg won 1–0 at home on 27 May 2015 and 3–1 away on 31 May 2015 and returned to third level after 7 years.
 This also meant that the club would compete in a fully professional league for the first time since reunification.
 Magdeburg finished the inaugural 3.
 Liga season in fourth place and qualified for 2016–17 DFB-Pokal.
 Finishing in 1st place at the end of the 2017–18 season Magdeburg achieved promotion to 2.
 Bundesliga.
 Their spell in the 2.
 Bundesliga was short lived and on 12 May 2019 they were relegated back to the 3.
 Liga alongside MSV Duisburg.

+Adapting back to the 3.
+Liga proved to be a struggle, as the club finished the 2019–20 season in 14th with 47 points, just three points above the relegation zone.
+The first half of 2020–21 started badly with the club sitting in 17th place with 24 points after 23 games.
+Christian Titz took over the managerial reins on 12 February 2021 and after three defeats, he and the team managed a run of eleven unbeaten games in a row (nine wins and two draws), finishing the season in 11th place with 51 points, ten points above the relegation zone.
+Magdeburg carried on their good form the following season, failing to win only twelve games and therefore being crowned 3.
+Liga champions, earning promotion back to 2.
+Bundesliga for the 2022–23 season.
+The club managed to secure 11th place in their first season back in the second tier.
+In the 2023–24 season, the club reached the last 16 of the DFB-Pokal.

 Stadium

 For over 40 years, 1.
 FC Magdeburg's home stadium was the Ernst-Grube-Stadion.
 In 2005, the stadium which had decayed rapidly after German reunification was demolished to make way for a new, football-only stadium.
 In December 2006 the new Stadion Magdeburg was opened, it is fully covered and offers room for 27,250 spectators.
 As it is usual in Germany, there is standing room for 4,500 people that can be converted to seats to make the stadium a 25,000 capacity all-seater for international matches.
 In July 2009, local ISP and cable TV company MDCC announced they had signed a five-year sponsorship agreement with the stadium operator under which the stadium would be known as MDCC-Arena.
+The complex was officially renamed Avnet Arena prior to the 2024–25 season.